S-Philp/DevSpace/README.md

 ### <span style="color:red"> </span>

-* Next install all the project dependancies by running the following command while inside the memories file:
+* Next install all the project dependancies by running the following command while inside the memories-server file and the memories-client file:
 ```sh
             npm install
 ```